MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/introduction.md

 The most basic form of MAKES uses the following Azure assets:

 - *An Azure Storage account* - You will need to provision and specify a storage account when subscribing to MAKES.
-Each release of MAKES will push all the required componenets to this storage account.
+Each release of MAKES will push all the required components to this storage account.
 MAKES deployments require ~650GB of space.

 - *An Azure VM Image* - An Azure VM image will be provisioned by MAKES when deployed.